Pair famed icons with lesser-known gems on a round-trip road trip of Iceland

 The South Coast

 Your first stop today should be Vík.
 This remote seaside village is spectacularly framed by Dyrhólaey – a sky-high cape bursting with nature and birdlife.
 It's a cliff sanctuary that rises some 120m in height.
 Then, continue on to the mighty Skógafoss and Seljalandsfoss waterfalls.
 You can even walk right behind the latter's mighty torrents.
 It all concludes with a stay near one of the Golden Circle's highlights – an explosive geyser.

 Stay: Gullfoss/Geysir accommodation

 The South (inland)

-Depart Reykjavik after breakfast and drop off your hire car.
-Board your flight and continue your onward journey home.
+Depart Reykjavik after breakfast, dropping off your hire car at the airport before boarding your flight home.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.

 Speak to a tailor-made specialist on 020 7590 0618